umwelt-software/tinyproto/README.md

     }
 ```

-Example of using fd variant of Tiny Protocol is a little bit bigger, but it is still simple:
+Example of using full duplex Tiny Protocol in C++ is a little bit bigger, but it is still simple:
 ```.cpp
 Tiny::ProtoFd<FD_MIN_BUF_SIZE(64,4)>  proto;